gchers/p/README.md

 ```
 protected by a password.
 This password will be asked every time you need to
 read data from the storage file.
+Take note of the key id, which is in the form 0x00AABB... .

 #Configuration
 Default configuration `~/.p/p.cfg` should be now present.